MTIC & Carousel Fraud Solicitors

 Missing trader, MTIC or Carousel fraud is the theft of VAT from a government from multi-jurisdictional trading where the movement of goods between jurisdictions is VAT free.
-We regularly accept instructions in relation to serious fraud investigations across European jurisdictions.
-An example of these types of fraud is detailed below.
+If you or your business is under investigation or charged with serious fraud then the specialist fraud team of solicitors at Carter Moore can help.

-The UK based trader then sells the consignment of MP3 players onto one of his co-conspirators for £2,500.000 plus Value Added Tax (VAT).
-The value of the consignment is £3,000.000 including 20% VAT.
+The UK based trader then sells the consignment of MP3 players onto one of his co-conspirators for £2,500 plus VAT.
+The value of the consignment is £3,000 including 20% VAT.